 “Dr. Sinatra: How can I keep my brain and memory sharp as I get older?”
 That’s a question I’ve been asked countless times and you’ll be surprised at the number of options you have.
-Unfortunately, there is no magic pill, but I’ve got 20 effective strategies you can do to help slow down the process and protect your marbles.
+Unfortunately, there is no magic pill for brain health, but I’ve got 20 effective strategies you can do to help slow down the aging process and protect your marbles.

-I’ll share those “brain savers” in a minute but first here are some facts you should know.
+I’ll share those brain health savers in a minute.
+First, here are some facts you should know…

 The outer surface of the brain thins out somewhat due to a loss in synaptic connections, meaning the communication paths between brain cells.
 The white matter also ages, resulting in a slowdown of memory, attention, action, and problem solving.
 White matter is fatty tissue that acts as electrical insulation and channel through which messages pass between different areas of the nervous system’s grey matter.
 Aging brains also produce less neurotransmitters which carry messages between brain cells.

 That’s the bad news.
-Now here’s what you can do about it.
+Now here’s what you can do to protect your brain health:

 1. Keep your cool.
 Stress − in the form of emotional, mental, or physical tension − can physically reshape and shrink the brain and cause long-lasting harm.
 Stress can aggravate or lead to Parkinson’s, Alzheimer’s and other neurodegenerative diseases.
 Defuse your stress with meditation, prayer, yoga, tai chi, or the pursuit of some enjoyable hobby.
 It is worth remembering the words of Hans Selye, M.D., the world-famous doctor who first coined the term stress decades ago: “Every stress leaves an indelible scar, and the organism pays for its survival after a stressful situation by becoming a little older.”

-2. Find ways to be happy and optimistic.
-You’ll live longer and your mind will benefit!
+2. Find ways to be happy, positive and optimistic.
+You’re more likely to live longer and your brain health will benefit!

 3. Keep your blood pressure under control.
 Stress reduction will help accomplish that.
 High blood pressure can choke off oxygen to the brain.
 Approximately 20 percent of the oxygen you breathe in goes to your brain.
-If you have high blood pressure, I suggest you reduce it.
+If you have high blood pressure, I suggest you reduce it for both heart and brain health.
 Additionally, recent research has shown that even a glass of beetroot juice and some green leafy vegetables can make a difference.

 4. Exercise regularly.
 You don’t have to run marathons or become a gym rat: walk, dance, do tai chi.
 Just get moving doing whatever you enjoy.
 Physical activity increases circulation to the brain.
 It also produces a hormone called brain-derived neurotrophic factor that promotes preservation of existing neurons and the creation of new ones.
 The hormone is active in the hippocampus and prefrontal cortex, areas vital to learning, memory, and higher thinking.
 Exercise also promotes the neurotransmitters serotonin (a mood elevator) and dopamine (important for focus).